mxhdiqaim/yatc/README.md

 ## Disclaimer

-Before I start this project, I didn't there is some similar out there.
+Before I start this project, I didn't know there is some similar project out there.
 That comes later after I have put all the hard work.
 So I decided to continue to the project.